 How to Prevent Skin Cancer

-Sun safety is one of the most important skincare lessons you can teach yourself, if only because it will help you understand how to prevent skin cancer.
-Though there are many risk factors involved, there are just as many habits you can adopt to help decrease your chances of developing the disease.
+Sun safety is one of the most important skincare lessons you can teach yourself, primarily because it will help you understand how to prevent skin cancer.
+Adopt healthy habits to decrease your chances of developing the disease.

-Clearly, prevention of skin cancer is essential.
-The disease can afflict anyone, regardless of skin tone or family history, so it is important to be vigilant even if your chances of acquiring the disease are statistically low.
+According to the American Cancer Society, prevention and early detection of skin cancer are critical.
+The disease can afflict anyone, so it is important to be vigilant even if your chances of acquiring the disease are statistically low.
 There are a number of ways to prevent skin cancer, and they all start at home.
 In other words, these are things you must proactively do to protect your skin.
-While it can be a challenge for, say, the avid sunbather, it's well worth the effort and high quality of life and good health.
+While it can be a challenge for the avid sunbather, it's well worth the effort and high quality of life and good health.

 • Reduce your exposure to sunlight.
 This is essential!
 The sun's UV rays are strongest between the hours of 11 am and 4 pm.
 Limit your time outdoors during these hours.

-• When you are headed outside, though (no matter what time it may be), apply sunscreen.
+• When you are headed outside, apply sunscreen.
 The right amount for your body is roughly shot glass size.
 For best results, apply it at least half an hour before going outside and reapply every two hours (or more often if you're spending time in the pool or ocean).

 • Choose a sunscreen with a high sun protection factor (SPF).
 The best is one that offers broad-spectrum protection from both UVA and UVB rays, like the highly regarded La Roche Posay Anthelios.